ashwanth1109/CheckersApp/README.md

 ### 2. Creating the Board - createBoard()

-We use nested for loops to iterate from 1 to 8 (or gameSize) and create 64 squares.
+We use nested for loops to iterate from 1 to 8 (or gameSize) and create 64 squares which we append to the game board.
-Each square also has a data attribute which stores the square object created from the square class Alternating squares are provided classes 'light' and 'dark' to create the checker pattern
+Each square also has a data attribute which stores the square object created from the square class.
+Alternating squares are provided classes 'light' and 'dark' to create the checker pattern.
+We then add all the checkers in their starting positions by invoking addCheckers()

 ```javascript
 for (let i = 1; i <= gameSize; i++) {